gimbalabs-ci/gimbalabs/README.md

 - Tailwind CSS

 ## Learning Resources
-- Nav was build with this tutorial
+- Nav was build with this tutorial:
+- Content architecture with blog example: